-While the general area has retained Agricultural land use designation since the 1988 adoption of the Future Land Use Map, there is a pattern of residential land use in portions of this area as many single-family platted parcels were created prior to 1988 Comprehensive Plan.

-This area was originally platted in 1914 as 10-acre tracts that have been further divided to mostly 1.25-acre lots prior to 1988.
-A number of these non-conforming lots of record in the area have been developed as residential.
+While the general area has retained GU zoning and Agricultural Land Use designation, there is a pattern of single-family homes on one acre lots.
+This area was originally platted in 1914 as 10-acre tracts.
+Many of the parcels have been further divided to mostly 1.25-acre lots prior to 1988 Comprehensive Plan.